Greek Island Ferry

 If you are a

-budget traveler, backpacker or student, going deck
+budget traveler, backpacker or student, then going deck (economy),

-even on the overnight trips is the way to do it.
+even on the overnight trips, is the way to do it.

 (Even on the Greece-Italy ferries).
 Plus you won't